shakeel-faiz/FF/11Nov-24/06-ged.md

 ## What is a GED file?

-A GEDCOM (Genealogical Data Communication) file, typically with a ".ged" extension, is a standard file format used for exchanging genealogical data between different genealogy software programs.
-GEDCOM files are plain text files that contain information about individuals, families, events, and other genealogical data.
-The purpose of GEDCOM is to provide a common format for the exchange of genealogical information.
+A GEDCOM (Genealogical Data Communication) file, typically with a ".ged" extension, is a standard file format used for exchanging genealogical data between different genealogy software programs; GEDCOM files are plain text files that contain information about individuals, families, events and other genealogical data; the purpose of GEDCOM is to provide a common format for the exchange of genealogical information.

 GEDCOM files typically have a ".ged" file extension.
-This extension is used to indicate that the file follows the GEDCOM standard for genealogical data exchange.
-So, when you save or export your genealogical data from a genealogy software program, the resulting file is often given a name like "yourfilename.ged."
+This extension is used to indicate that the file follows **GEDCOM standard** for genealogical data exchange; so when you save or export your genealogical data from a genealogy software program, the resulting file is often given a name like `yourfilename.ged`.

 For example: